 - 4 heroes: 36 power (9 power per hero)

-As you can see, the exact difficulty varies for each hero due to granularity of the underlying monsters.
-But even with that variation, this encounter generally adheres to the 8 power per hero difficulty expected of a Normal adventure.
+As you can see, the exact difficulty varies for each hero due to the granularity of the underlying monsters.
+But even with that variation, this encounter generally adheres to the 8 power per hero difficulty expected of a Moderate difficulty adventure.

 So there you have it.
 Is this workable in practice?
 What's your experience been with individual encounter difficulty?
 Will this help?
 Is it close to 'correct'?

 This difficulty calculation revision will be incorporated into all of the Hero Kids adventures over the next few months in the lead up to:

 HERO KIDS' 10TH ANNIVERSARY THIS OCTOBER!!!!!!!!